 The North Face Cobra 60 winter backpack is a great snowsport backpack than can be used and configured in an impressive variety of ways for winter backpacking, climbing, mountaineering, and backcountry skiing.
 With 60L of capacity, the Cobra is best used for overnight or multi-night trips, with a max recommended load of 40 lbs.
 However, it’s versatile enough that you can use it for winter day hiking, especially on those days that you need to carry extra traction, food, water, a just-in-case sleeping bag, and survival gear.
 While the Cobra 60 is quite a technical pack and somewhat strap-heavy when compared to a three-season minimalist backpack, it’s surprisingly simple to use.

-Disclosure: The author purchased this product with his own funds.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author purchased this product with his own funds.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.